DreymaR/BigBagKbdTrixPKL/README.md

 ---------------------------

 * Download a copy of this repo.
 For instance, press the GitHub Download/Clone button and then unzip the file you got.
+* Also make sure you have the EPKL.exe binary.
+This is the actual program, but it needs other files to work.
 * The simplest way of running EPKL is to just put the main folder somewhere and run EPKL.exe any way you like!
 * EPKL, being portable, doesn't need an install with admin rights to work.
 You must still be allowed to run programs.

 * I usually put a shortcut to EPKL.exe in my Start Menu "Startup" folder so it starts on logon, per user.
 * EPKL can also easily be used with the [PortableApps.com][PrtApp] menu by putting its folder in a C:\PortableApps folder.
-* If the PortableApps menu is started on logon it can start up EPKL for you too.
+    - If the PortableApps menu is started on logon it can start up EPKL for you too.

 * Choose a layout with your ISO/ANS(I) keyboard type, locale and Curl/Angle/Wide preferences, by shorthand or full name.
 * In EPKL_Settings.ini, activate the layout(s) you want by uncommenting (remove initial semicolon) and/or editing.